prayeole/ai-on-eks/website/docs/blueprints/inference/GPUs/nvidia-deep-research.md

 :::

 :::info
 AI-Q is a research assistant powered by advanced reasoning models, NeMo Retriever microservices, and web search, designed to help you research any topic.
-This implementation provides production-ready deployment on Amazon EKS with dynamic GPU autoscaling.
+This implementation provides deployment on Amazon EKS with dynamic GPU autoscaling.

 Source: [NVIDIA AI-Q Research Assistant Blueprint](https://github.com/NVIDIA-AI-Blueprints/aiq-research-assistant)
 :::